aalnms/Jailbreaks_LLMs/README.md

-Yo are u looking for  Jailbreak LLM ☺️? so this is repo financier prison .
+Yo! are u looking for  Jail LLM ☺️?
+So Call.

-it’s a present$future Jailbreaks LLMs security.system.restrictions all this from YAZEED AL-BADAWY SA.
+it’s a present$future Jailbreaks LLM security.system.restrictions all this from YAZEED AL-BADAWY SA.

 if u find our no I'll help u in the way.